UKEICC 80m Contest Rules (2018-19 series)

 These twice-monthly one hour contests are different.
 They are timed to coincide with the hours of darkness over most of the UK, Ireland and Europe.
 They are open to all stations anywhere to enter, and the scoring is distance based - similar to the very successful 160m Stew Perry Contest.
-The first SSB event of this fifth series will be held on the 5th September 2018, followed by the first CW event on 26th September 2018, thereafter alternating mode.
+The 2018-19 series runs from September 2018 until April 2019 - a total of 14 contests (7 on SSB, 7 on CW)

 The contest exchange is simplified - no RST should be sent.
 These contests aim to encourage high quality operating, where each operator can balance speed of operating against logging accuracy.
 Those operators that can develop both of these essential skills while working the most stations at the * greatest distances * will always do best.

 Scores will accumulate to give overall winners in each section at the end of the series.

-In this fifth series of contests, as in the last four series, individual entrants are invited to enter our Teams competition, by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest).
-You have until the end of November 2018 to enter a team - scores from contests before then will be included in your team scores.
+These are primarily single-operator events, but individual entrants may also wish to enter our Teams competitions, either by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest) or as a team of two entrants.

 N1MM+ users - please ensure that you use the new .udc file (see link in section 9 below) and make sure you enter *your* locator in the setup field.